mts-ai/rurage/README.md

-# RuRAGE - Russian RAG Evaluation
+# RURAGE - Robust Universal RAG Evaluation

-RuRAGE (Russian RAG Evaluation) is a Python library developed to speed-up evaluation russian RAG systems with Correctness, Faithfulness and Relevance axes using a variety of deterministic and model-based metrics.
+RURAGE (Robust Universal RAG Evaluation) is a Python library developed to speed-up evaluation of RAG systems with Correctness, Faithfulness and Relevance axes using a variety of deterministic and model-based metrics.

 Keypoints:

 - If there are many weak metrics, you can combine them into an ensemble
 - We train ensemble on the necessary nature of the data, carefully without the data leaks of validation
 - It is necessary to prepare a Golden-set with standard answers.
-It is needed for both Judge LLM and RuRAGE
+It is needed for both Judge LLM and RURAGE
 - The resulting usefulness of deterministic metrics almost doubles

 Metrics by Mistral 7B top-10 of both approaches evaluated on the Golden set and compared using the best thresholds in classification with usefulness labels by human evaluation.
 Each metric has its own marker, with classes grouped by color.
 The strongest metrics are located at the top right according to the axes Recall and Precision.